novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 “You're going for business cooperation with the hotel in Japan, right?”

-“Yes, that's one of the reasons, and I heard she will also meet Sohn Jung-ui.”
+“Yes, that's one of the reasons, and I heard she will also meet Son Jung-yi.”

 “Right.
-It doesn't matter if she meets Sohn Jung-ui, but is it really necessary for her to stay at the same hotel with Lee Hyun-woo?”
+It doesn't matter if she meets Son Jung-yi, but is it really necessary for her to stay at the same hotel with Lee Hyun-woo?”

 “……”